School Librarianship Program FAQs

 Virginia Department of Education Web site at

-4. Send it to Dr. Connie Ballard, Director, Office of Professional Services, Longwood University.
+3. Send it with a stamped, self-addressed envelope to Dr. Connie Ballard, Director, Office of Professional Services, Longwood University.
 Dr. Ballard is the University licensure officer.

-5. Dr. Ballard will complete Parts II and III and return the form to you.
+4. Dr. Ballard will complete Parts II, III, and IV and return the form to you.

 regarding required and recommended texts for your courses is available from